-Any variable defined into a function with the same name of a global variable takes precedence over the global variable, shadowing it.
+Any variable defined in a function with the same name as a global variable takes precedence over the global variable, shadowing it.

 It’s important to understand that a block (identified by a pair of curly braces) does not define a new scope.
 A new scope is only created when a function is created, because

-var has not block scope, but function scope.
+var does not have block scope, but function scope.

 var.
 Its scope is limited to the block, statement or expression where it’s defined, and all the contained inner blocks.